 Furthermore, let's talk numbers a bit.
 In 2020 #whatsyourname on Instagram alone had a 600K engagement and an average post per day of 2.7.

-Now, let’s get down to business and compare what we have with another successful campaign strategy signed by Starbucks.
+Now, let’s get down to business and compare what we have with another successful social media campaign strategy signed by Starbucks.

 April 2017 was the marked by the #unicornfrappucino.
 Available for only one week, the product gained massive popularity, again on the almighty platform of visual content - Instagram.